jnlamores/jnlamores/README.md

-## It's nice to meet you 💌
+## Hey I'm Janelle, it's nice to meet you 💌
 (work in progress)
-I'm Janelle ✦

 ### About me
 - I just graduated from UC Merced with a bachelor's in cognitive science